pascal-roth/thundertorch/source/ML_utils/getting_started/DataLoader.rst

 Save and Load DataLoader
 ------------------------

-In addition it is possible to save and load DataLoader.
-Therefore, the pickle dataformat is chosen.
+Besides, it is possible to save and load DataLoader.
+Therefore, the pickle data format is chosen.
 The corresponding functions are called “save” and “load” with the file_path.pkl as only input:

 .. code:: python